platehub/platehub.github.io/docs/templating-reference/tags.md

 ___

 ## form_field
 Input field for a form.
-Only works inside `contact_form` tag.
+Only works inside `form` tag.
 The first argument is the Plate object that represents a field.
 The second argument is the field's attribute name that returns the input name.
 The third argument is the field's type, which must be one of `text`, `textarea` and `checkbox`.

 <p class='no-margin'>Input:</p>
 ```liquid